rakkarage/PixelLevel/README.md

   - mod time by animation length and divide by frame length then ceil to get current frame
 - calculate offset frame
-  - subtract start from uv then divide by step then ceil to get offset frame
+  - subtract start from uv then divide by step then ceil to get offset frame -calculate actual frame
   - add current frame and offset frame and mod by frames to get actual frame
 - calculate uv
   - uv - (current frame \* step) + (actual frame \* step)
   - TODO: don't need to mult twice!? do it after add!!!
   - TODO: there is a better way to calc this? it could be a constant!? like start?
+    - but it does not work when i make it a constant vector .6555, .0345, 0? like uv?